 Terry Craven earned his bookselling experience with 7 years working at Shakespeare and Company, Paris, before heading to Spain, where he now resides as a painter, editor, and co-founder/co-manager of Desperate Literature bookshop, Madrid.
 He has had writing published with 3:AM and The London Magazine (forthcoming).

-Elizabeth Moe is a Candidate for a Ph.D. in Spanish Literature & Culture at Rutgers University.
-Her dissertation, “The Embodied Lorquian Archive,” examines early and continued artistic activism to evoke and invoke poet-playwright Federico García Lorca’s missing body and textual corpus.
-Liz is also the Executive Director of Global Marketing & Communications for Interbrand, leading a transatlantic team between Madrid and New York and a network of 18 offices worldwide.
+Elizabeth Moe holds a Ph.D. in Spanish Literature & Culture from Rutgers University.
+Her dissertation, “Embodied Lorquian Archives,” examines the early and continued artistic activism to evoke and invoke poet-playwright Federico García Lorca’s missing body and textual corpus.
+She lives in Madrid.

 Layla Benitez-James is an artist and translator living in Alicante whose poems and translations have appeared in The Acentos Review, Anomaly, Guernica, Waxwing, Revista Kokoro, La Galla Ciencia, and elsewhere.
 Her audio essays about translation can be found at Asymptote Journal Podcast.
 Her first chapbook, God Suspected My Heart Was a Geode But He Had to Make Sure was selected by Major Jackson for the 2017 Toi Derricotte & Cornelius Eady Chapbook Prize and published by Jai-Alai Books in Miami, April 2018.

 Annie Schumacher is a poet and editor living in Madrid.
 She has received support from the Bread Loaf Writers’ Conference and Our Little Roses poetry fellowship.
 Recent work can be seen in Poetry London, The Cortland Review, and The Adelaide Literary Magazine.